 If you are interested in participating in any of the studies, please email us at Vivian.Huang@sinaihealth.ca (Toronto) or HuangIBDclinic@sinaihealth.ca

-If you are considering pregnancy, are pregnant, or recently pregnant, and are interested to provide your anonymous insignt into pain management and IBD and pregnancy, please complete the anonymous survey.
+If you are considering pregnancy, are pregnant, or recently pregnant, and are interested to provide your anonymous insight into pain management and IBD and pregnancy, please complete the short anonymous survey.
 This study is being conducted out of Mount Sinai Hospital, Toronto.